I'm the lonely diplomat

 I’m a country boy with a city education and can naturally adapt my communication style depending on with whom I’m speaking.
 This puts others at ease and helps me feel at home in the world.

 I set about living my life collaboratively by bringing people together using my steely determination and a dry sense of humour.
 I’m committed to challenging myself, others and the status quo.
-I’m an enigma: I’m an extrovert who loves being alone; an introvert who loves laughing with friends and, in the end, am always happy that I went to that party; a bureaucrat who can’t stand bureaucracy; a perfectionist who has no patience for details; driven but always seeking to have fun along the way.
+I’m an enigma: I’m an extrovert who loves being alone; an introvert who loves laughing with friends and, in the end, am always happy that I went to that party; a bureaucrat who can’t stand bureaucracy; an idealist who has little patience for details; driven but always seeking to have fun along the way.

 I love moving and finding out what I’m physically able to do.
 I love feeling better now than when I was 20 years old.
 I love that I love swimming, running, cycling, lifting heavy things in a gym and eating well.

-I love my family.
+I love my children, Jeff - my partner - and my family and friends.
 I watch in awe and wonder as they each experience their world and work out how to give it the best of themselves.

 I’m never far away from my eclectic music collection and it provides the soundtrack to my life.
 Photography connects me to life around me and be in the moment, even if my somewhat tragic selfie obsession frustrates my family!
 I’m always on the lookout for a photo opportunity around me – the sky, a building, a quirky sign or people just doing their thing.
 My photos and music are my connections to people, places, events and feelings.